Sjogren's is Systemic

 Rheumatologists and PCPs should be familiar with the SSF Clinical Practice Guidelines for systemic management, including pain and fatigue.

 Most rheumatologists look for other CTDs such as RA or SLE that often coexist with Sjogren’s.
 When this happens, the patient simply has several major diseases that each deserve specific management.
+The correct term for this is "polyautommunity."
 The outdated term “Secondary Sjogren’s” is misleading and should not be used in this situation.
-See the following excellent explanation from the SSF of why this is the case: https://tinyurl.com/y3bgc4kv
+(122, 123)

 Other autoimmune conditions